ateliers-velo/website/README.md

      - **date** is optional and can be used to modify the order in which pages appear in either the navigation menu or the pages index.
 - Once you have added the frontmatter, you can also [add some content](#to-edit-content).

+# Multilingual controls

+In `./src/_data/site.json`:

+- Set the website's available `languages`
+- Set the website's default language by modifying `defaultLang`

+A document's language is determined by its filename as long as it follows the convention *fileName.languageCode.md*.
+Files that don't follow this convention will default to `defaultLang`.
+For example, if `defaultLang` is `en`, then *index.md* will be considered to be in English, while a French document will need to be named as `index.fr.md`.

+Alternatively, you can define a document's language by entering the language code in the document's frontmatter (e.g. `lang: 'en'`).
+This frontmatter parameter will take precedence if it is defined.